MBTA Customer Experience

 The bus stop accessibility measure tracks the number of remaining stops with critical and high-priority barriers, as well as “other” priority stops.
 The “other” priority stops include new or relocated stops and stops that are “paired” with critical or high-priority stops.
 A paired stop corresponds to a critical or high-priority stop, serving travel in the opposite direction (perhaps across the street).
 Reconstruction of a bus stop usually includes the reconstruction of its corresponding paired stop.
 Barriers are considered removed if the bus stop is reconstructed to be fully accessible, or if the stop is closed due to low ridership.

-At the end of FY22, the PATI program had completed design on 39 percent of the remaining 242 stops with critical barriers from FY21 and completed construction on 37 percent, and had completed design on 22 percent of the 654 remaining stops with high-priority barriers from FY21 and completed construction on 20 percent.
-Of the 214 paired or other priority stops from FY21, design was completed on 100 stops and construction was completed on 92 of them.
+By the end of FY23, the PATI program had completed design on 43 percent of the remaining 14 stops with critical barriers from FY22 and completed construction on 57 percent.
+The program also completed design on 50.6 percent of the 85 remaining stops with high-priority barriers from FY22, and completed construction on 23.5 percent.
+Of the 56 paired or other priority stops from FY22, design was completed on 35 stops and construction was completed on 11 stops.
+The below map shows the PATI status of bus stops by location across the system.

 Transit Priority